If you plan to visit Costa Rica soon, this is what you need to know regarding vaccinations and shots required to visit Costa Rica.

 This part is important, vaccinations.
 I know some people don’t believe in them but this post isn’t about that.
 This is just for what shots or vaccinations are required for Costa Rica.

 They recommend to be up to date with all the routine vaccinations such as MMR, chickenpox, polio and diphtheria-tetanus-pertussis.

 Remember, a COVID-19 vaccination is not required for tourists to enter Costa Rica.
 However, the USA CDC does recommend the following vaccinations for Costa Rica:

 - Rabies (only for those working with wildlife or in places that put them more at risk for animal bites)

-You do NOT need a yellow fever vaccination to enter Costa Rica unless you are traveling from South America.
+You do NOT need a yellow fever vaccination to enter Costa Rica unless you are traveling from countries that are high risk for yellow fever.
 They will stop and quarantine you at the airport if you do not have proof of this vaccination.